ARMOR (ARMOR) 24-Hour Volume Hits $81.29

-ARMOR (ARMOR) traded down 0.1% against the US dollar during the 24 hour period ending at 16:00 PM Eastern on September 14th.
-ARMOR has a total market capitalization of $252,425.92 and $81.29 worth of ARMOR was traded on exchanges in the last day.
+ARMOR (ARMOR) traded up 0% against the US dollar during the 24 hour period ending at 15:00 PM Eastern on September 17th.
+ARMOR has a total market capitalization of $252,515.98 and $81.29 worth of ARMOR was traded on exchanges in the last day.
 One ARMOR token can currently be bought for approximately $0.0035 or 0.00000013 BTC on major cryptocurrency exchanges.
-In the last seven days, ARMOR has traded 0% lower against the US dollar.
+In the last seven days, ARMOR has traded 0% higher against the US dollar.

 Here is how similar cryptocurrencies have performed in the last day: